Delaware and Maryland

 Grab a socket wrench and systematically check every bolt, bracket, and fastener you can safely reach.
 Pay special attention to the hinges, track mounting brackets, and any hardware connected to the door opener.
 This simple step can prevent many common garage door problems and contribute significantly to noise reduction.

-Clean the tracks with a damp cloth to remove dust, debris, and any buildup that could interfere with smooth operation.
+Garage door track cleaning is one of the most overlooked steps in garage door preventive maintenance.
+Use a damp cloth to wipe the inside of both vertical and curved track sections, removing dust, cobwebs, and hardened grease that can cause the door to bind or operate unevenly.
 If you spot any rust on metal parts, now’s the perfect time for some rust prevention – sand away the corrosion and apply a rust-resistant spray.

 Just a heads up: Never attempt to adjust or repair springs, cables, or other high-tension parts yourself.
 These components can cause serious injury or death if mishandled.
 Similarly, major track realignment or motor repairs should be left to trained technicians.